|Home Page > Arts|

 The 153-seat Taylor Theater is actually a converted carriage house, or more accurately, the stable which housed the carriage horses, and its original, rough-hewn beams and ceiling add a unique flavor to the experience.

 The Taylor Theater is located in a converted carriage house directly behind the Kenan House at 433 Locust Street.
 Regular and wheelchair access is from the north side of building.
 Ample parking is located behind the theater.
 The Theater and adjacent Meeting Room are both available for rental.
 Visit our About page for rental information and a downloadable pricing brochure.

 Missoula Children's Theatre Residency, October 13-17MCT returns with a delightful new musical "creatively" based on the classic story, "Aladdin."
-Performances will take place Saturday, October 17, at 3 & 7 pm.
-Venue to be announced.
+Performances will take place Saturday, October 17, at 3 & 7 pm at the Historic Palace Theatre in Lockport.
 Admission is $7; children 2 and under are free.

 The Kenan Center House Gallery is actually several rooms on the first and second floors of the Kenan house, specially equipped for hanging art.
 Gallery visitors are treated to two artistic experiences: the works on view in the gallery exhibits, and the exquisite Victorian decor of the house, itself.
 Floor-to-ceiling windows, carved mahogany doors, Italian marble floors, and nine ornate fireplaces, are just a few of the fine construction details that make a visit to the House Gallery a memorable experience.